 Menu • Quick Links • Search

 The origin of today’s ski lifts may seem a little surprising.
-In the early 1930’s, the Union Pacific (UP) Railroad operating through some of the country’s most mountainous territory, decided to develop and operate a world-class winter sports resort.
-After selecting what is known today as Sun Valley, in the Sawtooth mountains of Idaho, planning began for this sizeable venture.
-With the vision of UP passenger trains bringing skiers from across the country, the next logical step was finding a safer more efficient means of transporting skiers up the slopes.
-The prevailing options of the time included rope tows and boat lifts used to drag skiers up the mountain.
+In the early 1930s, the Union Pacific (UP) Railroad, which operated through some of the country’s most mountainous territory, decided to develop and operate a world-class winter sports resort.
+After selecting what is known today as Sun Valley, located in the Sawtooth Mountains of Idaho, planning began for this ambitious venture.
+With the vision of UP passenger trains bringing skiers from across the country, the next logical step was finding a safer, more efficient way to transport skiers up the slopes.
+The prevailing options at the time included rope tows and boat lifts used to drag skiers uphill.
+Inspired by a system used to load bananas onto ships in Central America, UP’s headquarters in Omaha, Nebraska began designing, engineering, and testing a profoundly different method of transporting skiers.
+In 1936, the world’s first single-seat chairlift began operating in Sun Valley.

 “For the past 43 years, we’ve relied on hot dip galvanizing as a staple within our process.”